Gordon Giltrap: 2020s

 On 31 January 2020, Giltrap released the album Woman.
 This was inspired by the many women who had influenced Giltrap during his life, particularly his wife, Hilary.
 It is her photograph which graces the album's cover.
 Many of the tracks were commissions from husbands dedicated to their wives.

 Personal life

-Giltrap married his first wife Maureen in June 1970 and they had two children.
+Giltrap married his first wife Maureen in June 1970, and they had two children.
+His son, Jamie, who was a drum and bass pioneer and went by the name DJ Tango, died on 31 January 2018.

-His son, Jamie, who was a Drum & Bass pioneer and who went by the name DJ Tango, died on 31 January 2018.
 The couple divorced in 1981.
 Giltrap married his second wife, Hilary, on 22 May 1986.
 Hilary died on 30 December 2022, aged 83.

 Influences

 Giltrap cites Hank Marvin, the Beatles, Pete Townshend, Donovan, Bert Jansch, John Renbourn, Julian Bream, John Williams, Edward Elgar and Ralph Vaughan Williams as his main musical influences.

 Awards and honours

 In 2000, Giltrap was inducted into the Grand Order of Water Rats, a celebrity charitable organisation.

 In 2019, Giltrap was appointed a Member of the Order of the British Empire (MBE) "for services to music and to charity".
 His award was announced in the 2018 honours list and the medal was presented to him by Prince Charles on 7 March 2019.